mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3825 Alien Module 2 - Vargr.md

 #### CAMPAIGNS

-This section discusses campaigns that do not centre wholly on Vargr affairs, but may include one or two Vargr Player Characters or have the Vargr race as a component.
+This section discusses campaigns that do not center wholly on Vargr affairs, but may include one or two Vargr Player Characters or have the Vargr race as a component.

 Travellers for Hire The traditional type of Traveller game is where the players own their own starship and travel the galaxy as explorers, traders or looking for interesting patrons and ways to pay off their mortgage.
 Vargr characters can be part of such a crew for a number of reasons such as a loner who misses the company of others, a trader who has not made the fortunes he had hoped, a Vargr who grew up in the Imperium or simply a character who is fed up and wants to move on seeking a life of adventure.